Title IX

 What is Title IX?

 Title IX of the Education Amendments of 1972 prohibits discrimination on the basis of sex in any federally funded education program or activity.
-AWSOM protects against sex discrimination and prohibits conduct including but not limited to sexual harassment, sexual misconduct, sexual assault, dating and domestic violence, and discrimination based on sex, gender identity/expression, sexual orientation, and pregnancy and parenting status.
+AWSOM is committed to preventing sex discrimination and strictly prohibits behaviors such as sexual harassment, sexual misconduct, sexual assault, dating and domestic violence, as well as discrimination based on sex, gender identity or expression, sexual orientation, and pregnancy or parenting status.

 How does AWSOM support Title IX?